Willie Smith (basketball): Professional career

-Smith played in the NBA from 1976 to 1980 after being selected with the 1st pick in the second round of the 1976 NBA Draft by the Chicago Bulls.
+Smith played in the NBA from 1976 to 1980 after being selected with the 1st pick in the second round of the 1976 NBA draft by the Chicago Bulls.
 In his four-season NBA career, Smith played with the Bulls, Indiana Pacers, Portland Trail Blazers and Cleveland Cavaliers, averaging 4.6 points, 1.7 rebounds and 3.6 assists per game.

+Smith played in the Continental Basketball Association (CBA) for the Montana Golden Nuggets during the 1980–81 season, Rochester Zeniths during the 1982–83 season and Sarasota Stingers during the 1983–84 season.
+He was selected as the CBA Most Valuable Player and named to the All-CBA First Team in 1981.

 Post-NBA

-Since his time in the NBA, Smith has been involved with a number of business ventures and currently resides in Columbia, Missouri.
-On November 1, 2012 it was announced that Smith would be inducted into the Missouri Sports Hall of Fame on November 15.
+Since his time in the NBA, Smith has been involved with multiple business ventures and currently resides in Columbia, Missouri.
+On November 1, 2012, it was announced that Smith would be inducted into the Missouri Sports Hall of Fame on November 15.